tjparmen/Dissecting-the-costs-of-a-facultative-symbiosis-in-an-on-a-facultatively-symbiotic-isopod-living-wit/README Ecol Entom.txt

 DATA & FILE OVERVIEW

-The data is stored in one .txt file
+The data is stored in one .txt file, this is also available as supplementay material of the manuscript

-no-choice experiment and behav.txt
+ESM 2 - dataset.txt

 	soil: three types (categorical data)
 	id: beetle id (categorical data)